 When Will You Decide To Apply the KISS Principle and Take Action?

-So what stands between those of you who want to go and acta7ully being here in the Philippines for the Holy Week holiday?
-I really want to know what you think (I have missed.?
+So what stands between those of you who want to go and actually being here in the Philippines in 30 days (or less)?